hieuhoanghust/MEC_WOA/Script_dataSize/readme.txt

-run 'ScriptDatasize.m' or load 'results\Script_Datasize.mat', then 'Script_plot_Datasize.m'
+run 'ScriptDatasize.m' or load 'results\new\Script_Datasize.mat', then 'Script_plot_Datasize.m'
 then edit the properties of the figure